-Step 2: Report losses Even if you already have a plan for how to dispose of the carcases, catastrophic losses must be reported.
+Step 2: Report losses Even if you already have a plan for how to dispose of the carcasses, catastrophic losses must be reported.
 (Catastrophic mortality would be considered to be losses 20% of commercial farms (poultry and swine) and greater than 10 head in cattle operations.)
-To report losses and request assistance or information regarding disposal, contact: NCDS&CS Agriculture Weather and Emergency Hotline: 1-866-645-9403You should also call your local FSA office to report losses, as they will be able to help you identify resources and support available.
+To report losses and request assistance or information regarding disposal, contact: NCDS&CS Agriculture Weather and Emergency Hotline: 1-866-645-9403 You should also call your local FSA office to report losses, as they will be able to help you identify resources and support available.

-Rendering applies heat to carcasses to convert them into useful commercial products.
+- Rendering applies heat to carcasses to convert them into useful commercial products.
 Rendering does not affect the land, but may be impractical and expensive for large numbers of birds.
 Call the rendering plant to find out the maximum number of birds they would take at a time, transportation fees, and any other costs and restrictions.

-NC Extension Services reports that Valley Protein will accept birds for render IF not too much mixed with litter and birds are no more than 48 hours down.
+- NC Extension Services reports that Valley Protein will accept birds for render IF not too much mixed with litter and birds are no more than 48 hours down.

 - Landfill burial is less environmentally risky than some other options, but can be very expensive and may not be allowed in all areas and with some diseases.

-NC Extension Services has prepared and circulated this Excel spreadsheet of landfills that are willing to accept animal mortality.
+- NC Extension Services has prepared and circulated this Excel spreadsheet of landfills that are willing to accept animal mortality.

-Call 24 hours ahead to let them know you are coming and how much you hope to bring.
+- Call 24 hours ahead to let them know you are coming and how much you hope to bring.

-NC Extension Services asks that if farmers want to take birds this weekend (Oct.
+- NC Extension Services asks that if farmers want to take birds this weekend (Oct.
 15-16) to please contact them, they can assist in contacting landfills.
 Contact for extension: Margaret Ross, Eastern Area Specialized Poultry Agent – Margaret_Ross@ncsu.edu, 252-670-8254 (call/text)

-Burial is quick but is not recommended in the coastal plain and where the water table is high.
+- Burial is quick but is not recommended in the coastal plain and where the water table is high.
 It can contaminate soil and water.
 Burial sites must be at least three feet below the ground surface, three feet above the seasonable high water table, and 300 feet away from an existing stream or public body of water.
 Burial sites would need to be evaluated and approved by the NCDA&CS – call the hotline directly to learn more: 1-866-645-9403.